 The business case for creating smart city solutions can be tough to prove, according to Mischa Dohler, professor of wireless communications at King’s College London.
 “We struggle quite a lot coming up with first order business cases when it comes to smart cities,” he said.
 “It takes a lot of time to get this going and it takes a lot of capital and cities are strapped [for cash].”

-For new initiatives to thrive, it is vital for cities to open up the data they are collecting, said Dan Byles, a former MP and V-P corporate development at Living PlanIT, speaking here at a round table brought together by the Guardian newspaper.
+For new initiatives to thrive, it is vital for cities to open up the data they are collecting, said Dan Byles, a former MP and V-P corporate development at Living PlanIT.
 “Cities need to put this data on to an accessible platform for app developers, who can then create smart applications from that data”.

 Further, there is a ticking time-bomb of arguments about surveillance and privacy that will dwarf any previous conversations about Facebook or even, perhaps, government intelligence agencies scanning our email.
 Unavoidable advertising spam everywhere you go is just the most obvious potential annoyance.
 (There have already been “smart billboards” that recognised Minis driving past and said hello to them.)

-Too, a leading internet security researcher has warned that the smart cities of the future could be more vulnerable to hackers than the computers and smartphones of today.
+Further, a leading internet security researcher has warned that the smart cities of the future could be more vulnerable to hackers than the computers and smartphones of today.
 Cesar Cerrudo, chief technology officer at security research firm IOActive Labs, warned that city authorities and governments that are the customers of technology firms aren’t testing the security of the systems they buy.
 “They do a lot of tests for functionality on the system and devices, but they don’t do any security testing.
-So, basically, they are trusting the vendors,” he said.
+So, basically, they are trusting the vendors.”

 Questions, questions - as we yet again turn to technology to get us out of a mess.
 The truth is our existing cities were never designed or intended to handle many of today’s givens - and certainly not on anything like this scale.
 So, who will coordinate smart city technology given that it crosses so many different areas, from roads to social care and from big data to the Internet of Things?
 How will this all be paid for?
 And will these moves get the support of citizens?